-Reversed differential cyanosis is a rare finding that may occur in patients with transposition of the great arteries (TGA) associated with either coarctation or pulmonary hypertension.
+Reversed differential cyanosis is a rare finding that may occur in patients with transposition of the great arteries (TGA) (figure 3) associated with either coarctation or pulmonary hypertension.
 In these infants, oxygen saturation is higher in the lower, rather than the upper, extremity as the most oxygenated flow is pumped by the left ventricular out the pulmonary artery and thus across the PDA.

 Noncardiac causes — Noncardiac conditions also can cause cyanosis and are differentiated from CHD by the history, cardiovascular examination, and/or results of hyperoxia test, chest radiograph, echocardiography, and other laboratory testing.
 (See 'Diagnostic approach' below.)